Connolly station: History

 After the amalgamation of the GNR (I) at the end of the 1950s, the two stations were merged into one, simply called Amiens Street.
 The platforms built by the DDR became platforms 1–4, now used for Intercity and Enterprise trains to Sligo and Belfast; the platforms built by the CDJR became platforms 5–7, used for DART, Commuter and Rosslare services; the DDR's station building became the main passenger entrance and ticket hall; and the CDJR's building fell into disuse.

 In 1966, the 50th anniversary of the Easter Rising, Amiens Street was selected as one of fifteen main stations in Ireland to have their names changed to honour patriots executed for their roles in the rising.
 Amiens Street was renamed Connolly Station, after revolutionary socialist James Connolly.

 Services to Galway and County Mayo, via Mullingar and Athlone, had run through Connolly to Pearse from 1937, but were transferred to Heuston Station in the 1970s.
 Sunday trains to Cork, Limerick and Waterford during the 1960s operated from Connolly platforms 5, 6 and 7 through the Phoenix Park Tunnel, so as to avoid the cost of opening Heuston for the limited Sunday traffic demand at that time.

 In 1984, the electrification of parts of the Dublin-Belfast and Dublin to Wexford lines was completed, and DART services commenced.
 The red-brick station building built by the CDJR was refurbished and reopened for commuters.

 During the late 1990s, Connolly Station was completely renovated and partially rebuilt.
 An entirely new station hall was built, the roof over platforms 1 to 4 was replaced, and a new bar/café and shops were installed.
 The former DART/Suburban station entrance (CDJR building) and the secondary station hall (further north on Amiens Street) were again closed, but a new entrance on the International Financial Services Centre side was opened.

 Connection to Luas Red Line

 In September 2004, the Red Line of the Luas light rail system opened between Connolly and Tallaght.
 Connolly was selected as the eastern terminus after a part of the line through the Docklands was initially scrapped due to public opposition in 2000.
 The ramp on the southern side of the station was demolished and replaced with a two-platform tram station connected to the main concourse by escalators and lifts.

 An extension of the Red Line to the Docklands, which bypasses the terminus at Connolly, was greenlighted in August 2006.
-Since it opened in December 2009, most trams terminate at The Point and do not stop at Connolly.
+Since it opened in December 2009, most trams terminate at The Point and do not stop at Connolly, but the Busáras stop on the through line is only two minutes walk away.